|

 Speed of light - Wikipedia

-The speed of light in vacuum, commonly denoted c, is a universal physical constant exactly equal to 299,792,458 metres per second (approximately 1 billion kilometres per hour; 700 million miles per hour).
+The speed of light in vacuum, often called simply speed of light and commonly denoted c, is a universal physical constant exactly equal to 299,792,458 metres per second (approximately 1 billion kilometres per hour; 700 million miles per hour).

 How Fast Does Light Travel? | The Speed of Light - Space